TrestkonDev/unicorn-web-project-/README.md

 # unicorn-web-project

 ## Description
-a unicorn themed web app, as a dry run to using devops environments on AWS
+a unicorn themed hello, world, as a dry run to using devops environments on AWS to deploy.

 ## Installation
 WIP